lenesk/sokolova.dk/grammar-and-vocabulary-tips-for-writing-a-mail-proeve-i-dansk-3-delprøve-1.md

 Here below are several examples of how to refer to the original email:

-> *Med hensyn til ideer til, hvad man kan gøre for at lære dansk hurtigere, synes jeg, at man tilmelde sig et internsivt kursus på en sprogskole.*
+> *Med hensyn til ideer til, hvad man kan gøre for at lære dansk hurtigere, synes jeg, at man tilmelde sig et intensivt kursus på en sprogskole.*
 > *Mht. hvordan man kan lære dansk hurtigere, synes jeg, at det er en god ide at tilmelde sig et kursus på en sprogskole.*

 Synonyms for *med hensyn til* are *angående* = 'regarding', and *Når det kommer til …*= 'when it comes to ...'